 This is the place from which to explore the north-eastern extremities of the Chiltern Hills as they merge into the flatter landscapes of Bedfordshire.
 You'll want to spend time in Hitchin: with its medieval layout, historic buildings and traditional cobbled streets, the town is something of a gem.
 Pick up a copy of Speciality Shopping in Hitchin from the Town Centre Initiative Shop at 27 Churchyard to find where to spend your time and money, from the antiquarian bookshop to Hawkins of Hitchin in Bucklersbury, an independent department store established in 1863.
 Hitchin Market is currently open on Tuesdays and Saturdays selling a large selection of the usual market wares.
 On Fridays, an antique market takes over the stalls.
-The whole town gets in the swing of the Hitchin Festival of music, talks, walks, comedy, drama, films and more, which runs for a month from the end of June.

 What to see in Hitchin